 There is lots of confusion around classifying contractors vs. subrecipients when it comes to federal funding.

-Ah, the subrecipient.
-As a grant management professional, you know there are a lot more compliance requirements concerning spending grant funds with a subrecipient compared to a vendor.
+And as a grant management professional, you probably know there are a lot more compliance requirements concerning spending grant funds with a subrecipient when compared to a contractor (aka a vendor.)

 Here are just a few:

 • Single Audit Act audit (See what to expect when you are expecting a federal funds audit )